Ethical Principles and Publication Policy

 Peer Review Process and Manuscript Processing Time

-• All submitted papers undergo a peer review process with at least two reviewers who are experts in the field.
+• All submitted papers undergo a peer review process with at least two anonymous reviewers who are experts in the field.
 During the review process, special care will be given to ensure scientific validity, technical accuracy in materials and methods, explanatory results, ethical soundness and transparency, acceptable practice in terms of animal and human ethical guidelines of the country where the study was conducted, consent to publish, and declaration of conflicts of interests, if any.

 • Authors are obliged to participate in the peer-review process and cooperate fully by responding promptly to editors’ requests for raw data, clarifications, and proof of ethics approval, patient consents, and copyright permissions.
 In the case of a first decision of "revisions necessary", authors should respond to the reviewers’ comments systematically, point by point, and in a timely manner, revising and re-submitting their manuscript to the journal by the deadline given.